benjaminparry/benjamin.parry.is/source/writing/2024-11-19-research-by-the-sea-a-research-plan.md

 #### Culture

-- How might we make more impact by better understanding our organisations culture?
+- How might we make more impact by better understanding our organisation’s culture?
-- How might we new use methods to identify future insight and opportunities?
+- How might we use new methods to identify future insights and opportunities?
 - How might we confidently navigate ethical design decisions?
 - How might we responsibly use the currency of data to solve user needs?